ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Immutability.md

 - **Easier Reasoning:** You can trust that values won't change unexpectedly, making functions behave more predictably.
 - **Thread-Safety:** Immutable objects can be freely shared between threads without synchronization, since no thread can alter them and cause race conditions.
-- **Avoiding Bugs:** Accidental mutations are caught early--either by a runtime exception or by a type checker--instead of corrupting state silently.
+- **Avoiding Bugs:** Accidental mutations are caught early--either by a runtime exception or by a type checker--instead of silently corrupting state.
 - **Safe Sharing and Caching:** You can safely reuse or cache immutable objects (even as keys in dictionaries or members of sets) since their hash or contents won't change after creation.
   This aligns with Python's rule that objects used as dictionary keys must be immutable (e.g., using a tuple instead of a list for a key).

-In summary, designing with immutability leads to code that is safer, more robust in concurrent environments, and easier to understand.
+Functional programming strongly advocates immutability, preventing accidental changes and thus simplifying reasoning about your code.
-Python, as a dynamic language, doesn't enforce immutability by default, but it provides patterns and tools to achieve immutable-like behavior where beneficial.
+Designing with immutability leads to code that is safer, more robust in concurrent environments, and easier to understand.
-Next, we'll explore how Python historically handles immutability through convention, and then dive into modern features for enforcing immutability via typing and dataclasses.
+As a dynamic language, Python doesn't enforce immutability by default, but it provides patterns and tools to achieve immutable-like behavior where beneficial.

 ## Immutability by Convention in Python